colgoman/mws-restaurant-project/README.md

 ---
 #### _Three Stage Course Material Project - Restaurant Reviews_

-## Project Overview: Stage 2
+## Project Overview
-The current stage of this project is stage 2.
+This project was split up into 3 different projects.
 ### **Stage One**
 A static design was taken which that lacked accessibility.
 This was converted to be responsive on different sized displays and accessible for screen reader use.
 Progressive web app features were also added for offline use.
 ### **Stage Two**